11ty/11ty-website/docs/languages/liquid.md

 ## Filters

 Filters are used to transform or modify content.
-You can add Handlebars specific filters (called Helpers), but you probably want to add a [Universal filter](/docs/filters/) instead.
+You can add Liquid specific filters, but you probably want to add a [Universal filter](/docs/filters/) instead.

 Read more about [LiquidJS Filter syntax](https://github.com/harttle/liquidjs#register-filters)